 The most common illicit drugs in the United States include:

-Meth Like most illicit substances, one use of meth can cause a crippling addiction.
+Like most illicit substances, one use of meth can cause a crippling addiction.
 Meth is a dangerous, fast-acting stimulant whose short-term effects include euphoria, alertness, and energy.
-However, when abused over the long-term, meth is notorious for leading people down a path of violent behavior, psychosis, dental problems, and severe paranoia.
+However, when abused over the long term, meth is notorious for leading people down a path of violent behavior, psychosis, dental problems, and severe paranoia.

-Hallucinogens LSD, PCP, mushrooms, and salvia all qualify as psychoactive or mind-altering drugs.
-While forming an addiction to these drugs is less common than the others listed, the use and abuse of these substances can still cause severe side-effects and dangerous overdoses.
+LSD, PCP, mushrooms, and salvia all qualify as psychoactive or mind-altering drugs.
+While forming an addiction to these drugs is less common than the others listed, the use and abuse of these substances can still cause severe side effects and dangerous overdoses.

 Signs of Illicit Drug Addiction